CE-Programming/toolchain/docs/static/ides.rst

 6. Build

-Before this step, make sure you added your CEdev :code:`bin` folder to your system's PATH, otherwise Make won't be able to find the right compiler.
+Before this step, make sure you added your CEdev :code:`bin` folder to your system's PATH environment variable, otherwise :code:`make` won't be able to find the compiler.

-At the top right, 5 Run Configurations were auto-generated.
+At the top right, 5 Run Configurations are auto-generated.

-Select "all" for the standard build.
+* Select "all" for the standard build.

-Select "debug" for a debug build for use with the `CEmu debugging toolchain <https://ce-programming.github.io/toolchain/static/debugging.html>`_.
+* Select "debug" for a debug build for use with the `CEmu debugging toolchain <https://ce-programming.github.io/toolchain/static/debugging.html>`_.

-only use the Build (the hammer icon) button with these.
+* Only use the Build (the hammer icon) button with these.
   The Run icon tries to run the generated executables, which fails since .8xp files can't be run natively on PC.

 Other IDEs
 ----------

-If you know how to configure the toolchain to work with another IDE, raise an issue or pull request at the `GitHub <https://github.com/CE-Programming/toolchain>`_.
+If you know how to configure the toolchain to work with another IDE, raise an issue or pull request on `GitHub <https://github.com/CE-Programming/toolchain>`_.